 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Classic Pancakes are just that: classic.
 This is just the perfect recipe for the best pancakes.
-Read through Pancake Tips before you start for best results.
+Read through Pancake Tips before you start for the best results.

-The most important tip I can give you is to measure flour accurately.
+The most important tip we can give you is to measure flour accurately.
 Too much flour will make heavy, dense pancakes.
 Always spoon the flour into the measuring cup and level it off with the back of a knife.
 Never scoop the measuring cup into the flour; you can get up to 25% more flour that way.

 In a large bowl combine flour, sugar, baking powder, baking soda, and salt.

-In small bowl, combine milk, cream, eggs, and melted butter and beat until smooth.
+In a small bowl, combine milk, cream, eggs, and melted butter and beat until smooth.

 While the batter is standing, heat a griddle to 350 F.

 When a drop of water sizzles when dropped onto the griddle, use a 1/4 cup measure to pour four circles of batter onto the griddle.

-Turn the pancakes and cook for 1-2 minutes on second side just until golden.
+Turn the pancakes and cook for 1 to 2 minutes on the second side just until golden.
 The second side of the pancake will never get as brown as the first—that's okay.